 Together, we discover the richness of nature.
 Whatever you know or feel, there's always more to be enthusiastic about, more to be learned and more to investigate.

-Our points of departure are the "Big Five" of education:
+Our points of departure are six core values

 We use wonderment as the natural starting point of the learning process.
 Wonderment expresses itself as questions, which can lead to curiosity and "the desire to understand".